unioan/NewsAppCleanSwift/README.md

 ![ProfileViewScheme](https://user-images.githubusercontent.com/76248402/177387276-7d17fdd7-e7d5-410e-bc17-1f1cf46a43ee.jpeg)

 ### News categories & search bar
-When a particular category is selected it changes its appearane and scrolled to be in the center of the screen.
-When user decides to search news by query, news categories bar becomes deactivated until user taps "cancel" button in the search bar.
+When a particular category is selected it changes its appearance and scrolled to be in the center of the screen.
+When a user decides to search news by query, the news categories bar becomes deactivated until the user taps the "cancel" button in the search bar.
+When the query search is over news categories bar activates again and selects the category which was chosen before the query search had begun.

 ![News categories and Search bar](https://user-images.githubusercontent.com/76248402/177397926-5160a2b4-b794-4079-bbe6-dd2119d4c909.gif)